davdroman/Badonde/README.md

 }
 ```

-Here's a more advanced example of an automation where we match the JIRA ticket's epic to a label in your GitHub repo:
+Here's a more advanced (but just as easily expressed) case of an automation where we match the JIRA ticket's epic to a label in your GitHub repo:

 ```swift
 if let epicName = ticket.fields.epicSummary {